remilabs/cpc-2025/turningright/problem.md

 x_i y_i — The coordinates of the i-th blocked intersection.

 It is guaranteed that Chuck’s starting location will never be a blocked intersection.
 Assume that Chuck's truck is oriented in whichever direction makes this task possible.
-For example, if he is in the first quadrant, his truck is pointed south, in the direction of the negative Y axis.
-If he begins in the second quadrant, he starts out driving east, in the direction of the positive X axis.
+For example, if he is in the first quadrant, his truck is pointed south, in the direction of the negative Y-axis.
+If he begins in the second quadrant, he starts out driving east, in the direction of the positive X-axis.

 ## Output Format